realnews-gateway/emergency-publishing-system/network-access-layer/security/active-probing-defense.md

 ### 2. Challenge/Response Authentication

-Before revealing any VPN-specific behavior, the server requires:
+Before revealing any covert behavior, the server requires:

     - A cryptographic challenge embedded inside the handshake
     - A valid response derived from client-side secrets